 The difference between simple entrepreneurial and genuinely loving professional senior assisted living care and truly loving professional memory care services is volunteer investment in our residents, their families, and the local community.
 This blog here at The Birches at Villa Rica Assisted Living and Memory Care is a perfect example.
-We publish topics that we know benefits a much wider community than our Manor Lake family and we take great professional reward in so doing.
+We publish topics that we know benefits a much wider community than our The Birches family and we take great professional reward in so doing.
 Today’s blog is duly credited to our friends at Elmcroft who earn our respect as like-minded community servants.

 Everyone is forgetful sometimes.
 Forgetting an item while grocery shopping, misplacing your keys, missing your exit while driving or not remembering an appointment every so often are no real causes for concern.
 Forgetfulness can seem to get worse when you’re experiencing stress, are especially busy, have taken on a new challenge, or haven’t been getting enough sleep.
 Occasional memory lapses are apart of the normal aging process, and there is probably no cause for alarm if forgetfulness or absentmindedness are not getting significantly worse or accompanied by other problems like personality changes, disorientation, frequent struggles to find the right words or difficulty completing familiar tasks.

 The difference between normal forgetfulness and dementia is that dementia causes memory loss and other issues that disrupt daily life and become disabling.

 Unlike normal age-related changes in memory and thinking, which may be occasionally bothersome or frustrating but don’t significantly disrupt a person’s life, dementia is not part of the normal aging process.
 Dementia is defined by the Centers for Disease Control and Prevention (CDC) as the impaired ability to remember, think or make decisions that interferes with doing everyday activities.
 Alzheimer’s disease is the most common type of dementia, but there are several other forms of the disease.